mtrazzi/rl-book-challenge/numpy/5/roadmap.md

 ---------------------

 - [X] add right map from the RL book (from figure 5.5) to configs
-- [ ] implement noise to the racetrack env
+- [X] implement noise to the racetrack env
+- [ ] print the trajectory between steps
+  - [X] make it work sometimes
+  - [ ] debug index out of range
 - [ ] understand why for the configs/2_easy.txt it's sometimes blocked
 - [ ] generate trajectories for left without noise
 - [ ] generate trajectories for right without noise